aseelomar750/aseelomar750/README.md

-# Hi there, I'm Aseel Omar! 👋
+# Hi there, This is Aseel Omar! 👋
 Welcome to my GitHub profile!
 I’m a passionate **Front-End Web Developer** and a dedicated **Computer Science** student, committed to creating engaging and user-friendly web experiences.

 ## 🌟 About Me